 Today, stichtite has value as a gemstone and ornamental material; accordingly, it is mined in small amounts, and carved and polished into small figurines, spheres and other objects.
 It can also be seen in the West Coast Pioneers Museum in Zeehan.

-The above story is based on materials provided by Art Gallery. the original artical wae written by Tasmanian Museum and Art Gallery Note: Materials may be edited for content and length.
+The above story is based on materials provided by Art Gallery. the original artical wae written by Tasmanian Museum and Art Gallery.